 Most turbo-jet and turbo-prop engine manufacturers recommend that thrust levers be advanced periodically to an N1 rpm of 70 to 80% while the aircraft is in ground operations to prevent ice accumulation that can result in reduced thrust, dynamic imbalance of the fan or compressor or excessive induction of shed ice.
-Pilots must be aware of these operating procedures and should comply with the procedures established for their aircraft.
+Pilots must be aware of these operating procedures and should comply with the manufacturers recommended procedures established for their aircraft.

-Ground De-Icing/Anti-Icing With Main Engines Running
+Ground De-Icing/Anti-Icing With Main Engines and/or APU Running